Ofgem: CMA investigation, 2014–2016

 In June 2014 Ofgem announced a Competition and Markets Authority (CMA) investigation into the trading practices and competitiveness of the country's "Big Six" energy companies: Centrica, SSE plc, RWE npower, E.ON, Scottish Power and EDF Energy.
 The investigation, which took two years, followed a referral by Ofgem to the competition regulator.
 "There is near-unanimous support for a referral and the CMA investigation offers an important opportunity to clear the air.
 This will help rebuild consumer trust and confidence in the energy market as well as provide the certainty investors have called for," Ofgem CEO Dermot Nolan in announcing the investigation.
 In August 2016 Ofgem said that it would implement the CMA's recommendation that suppliers should be required to provide the details of customers who have been on expensive tariffs for three years or more to rival suppliers.
 Ofgem also said that it would impose an interim price cap on customers using pre-payment meters.

 Energy price caps

 In October 2017, Prime Minister Theresa May announced her intention to introduce a cap on standard variable tariffs for energy customers, to be designed and implemented by Ofgem.
-The Domestic Gas and Electricity (Tariff Cap) Act 2018 received royal assent on 19 July 2018.
+The Domestic Gas and Electricity (Tariff Cap) Act 2018 (c.
+21) received royal assent on 19 July 2018.
 It stipulated that the price cap would be in place from the end of 2018 until 2020, when Ofgem would recommend whether the cap should remain on an annual basis up to 2023.
 Ofgem would also review the level of the cap at least every six months; from October 2022 reviews were to be conducted every three months, to reflect volatility in wholesale prices.

 Ofgem refers to this mechanism as the "default tariff" price cap, to distinguish it from the "prepayment" price cap, its other energy price cap.